ClairePalandri/ClairePalandri.github.io/_pages/documents.md

   - [Causal inference in observational studies, Theory & Methods](../docs/causal_inference.pdf)
 Using regression to uncover the **causal effect** of a treatment on a population.
-      * Our underlying theoretical framework: potential outcomes
+      * The underlying theoretical framework: potential outcomes
       * Applied methods (RDD, IV...).
 Importantly: equivalence of the regression slope estimate in terms of potential outcomes (i.e., "this method really recovers what I want")
-      * Improving our inference (matching & controls, falsification tests, randomization inference...)  <br/><br/>
+      * Improving one's inference (matching & controls, falsification tests, randomization inference...)  <br/><br/>

   - [Assumptions of the classical linear regression model (and what to do when they fail)](../docs/CLRM&estimators.pdf)
 The two documents above mainly paint the textbook picture.
-But a lot of assumptions are made along the way.
+However, it rests on a lot of assumptions.
 What are they & what do they imply?
       	1. Typical assumptions\\
       	2. What do they provide? (estimator properties)\\
       	3. What to do when they are violated?